sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Disclaimer:* A criteria cannot be deleted it is a part of a Peer Review/ used in the Scored Table.
 As mentioned in the create_peer_reviews function, once the peer reviews have been made the professor will not be able to alter or delete criteria or reviews.

   - **create_peer_reviews** : Allows the professor to create the peer reviews for a section
-      - *Inputs:* Professor NetID, Section Code, Review Type, @Variable to hold status/ error message
+      - *Inputs:* Professor NetID, Section Code, Review Type, Start Date, End Date @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met
       - *SubProcedures:* insert_peer_reviews and insert_scored_table
       - **_Creation Disclamer:_** For this one it creates a lot of entries for the PeerReviews, Reviewed, and Scored Tables which would be extremely difficult to try and remove.
 So if when the professor is choosing to create the peer reviews we should display a 'Are you sure you want to do this?
 Once these Peer Reviews have been created, the Peer Reviews and Criteria cannot be altered or deleted unless all associated Peer Reviews and Scores data is deleted' Or something along those lines if that seems feasible.